-The appropriate filing fee depends on the county and amount owed by the tenant, and must be submitted in the county court where the property is located.
+The appropriate filing fee depends on the county and the amount owed by the tenant and must be submitted to the county court where the property is located.

 The tenant must receive a copy of the documents filed in court by a civil process server.
-The process server then needs to fill out a Proof of Service form, which the landlord will also file with the court.
+The process server then must fill out a Proof of Service form, which the landlord will also file with the court.

 If served in person, the tenant has five days to respond by filing an Answer (Form UD-105).
 If served by mail, they have 15 days from the mailing date.

-If the tenant doesn’t respond, the landlord has the option to pursue a default judgment meaning the landlord effectively “wins” the lawsuit by default.
-They must fill out three forms: Request for Entry and Default Judgment (CIV-100), Judgment for Unlawful Detainer (UD-110), Writ of Possession (EJ-130), to ask for a default judgment from the court to authorize eviction.
+If the tenant doesn’t respond, the landlord can pursue a default judgment meaning the landlord effectively “wins” the lawsuit by default.
+They must fill out three forms: Request for Entry and Default Judgment (CIV-100), Judgment for Unlawful Detainer (UD-110), and Writ of Possession (EJ-130), to ask for a default judgment from the court to authorize eviction.

 Once the judgment and court-approved writ of possession is obtained, the landlord may deliver the documents to the local county sheriff to execute the judgment and complete the eviction.